We've been hearing a lot about Crohn's disease recently and wanted to share some basic information with our community!

 - avoiding popcorn, vegetable skins, nuts, and other high-fiber foods

 - drinking more liquids

 - keeping a food diary to help identify troublesome foods

 Healthcare providers may recommend nutritional supplements and vitamins for people who do not absorb enough nutrients.
 Depending on a person's symptoms or medications, a healthcare provider may recommend a specific diet, such as:

 Here at Care+Wear, we believe that people come first and patients come second.
-As a result, we have created a PICC line cover and chest port access clothing you can check out here.
+As a result, we have created a PICC line covers and chest port access clothing.
 If you needed a PICC line as a result of Crohn’s disease, we hope this will help you get back to living your life.
 We’d love to share your story with our community too!
 Email our team at email@example.com to be featured on our blog.